-revealed as extremely rugged, with towering mountain ranges and thousands of roughly circular craters of various sizes, some more than 100 miles across.
-Then, too, there are vast dark plains which have the appearance of old sea basins.
-Some areas are densely pockmarked with craters. many with small craterlets sharp-pointed and cones within their walls.
-Seen with the naked eye these varied lunar features combine to create what is really an optical illusion, the so-called "Man in the Moon."
-Only the telescope can re-veal the true grandeur of the lunar landscape, the massive ramparts of peaks which compare with Earth's loftiest mountains, despite the Moon's much smaller size.
-Perhaps the absence of air and water has allowed them to remain through the ages while similar features which may have existed on Earth in distant ages have long since been eroded away by the action of wind, rain and ice.
+Issue No. 15

+TORONTO

+1960-61

+Moon's surface is revealed

+as extremely rugged, with

+towering mountain ranges and thousands of roughly

+circular craters of various

+sizes, some more than 100

+there are vast dark plains

+which have the appearance of old sea basins.
+Some

+areas are densely pock-marked with craters, many

+with small craterlets and sharp-pointed cones within their walls.
+Seen with

+the naked eye, these varied

+lunar features combine to create what is really an optical illusion, the socalled "Man in the Moon."

+Only the telescope can reveal the true grandeur of

+the lunar landscape, the

+massive ramparts of peaks which compare with Earth's loftiest mountains, despite

+the Moon's much smaller

+miles across.